A better way to bring opposing viewpoints together online for meaningful, productive conversations. A wide look at America on Guns. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Supporter Level.
-You'll have the full Community Level perks plus we'll send you an awesome "Be Civil" coffee mug to help keep your mornings grouch free.Estimated delivery:Ships within the US only
+You'll have the full Community Level perks plus we'll send you an awesome "Be Civil" coffee mug to help keep your mornings grouch free.Estimated delivery:Only ships to: United States

-Advocate Level.
-Community Level plus the vital "Be Civil" USB car cell phone charger to make sure your lines of communication remain open during your commute.Estimated delivery:Ships within the US only
+Community Level plus the vital "Be Civil" USB car cell phone charger to make sure your lines of communication remain open during your commute.Estimated delivery:Only ships to: United States

-Producer Level.
-The Advocate package plus access to a web-based workshop on designing and implement civil conversations online, and a Producer's Lunch in New York City (sorry, we can't help with travel or accommodations).Estimated delivery:Ships within the US only
+The Advocate package plus access to a web-based workshop on designing and implement civil conversations online, and a Producer's Lunch in New York City (sorry, we can't help with travel or accommodations).Estimated delivery:Only ships to: United States

 - (21 days)